By Iran News Update, Special for USDR

 Western speakers emphasized that democratic nations and particularly the United States have been either ignorant or inactive in the face of Tehran’s meddling in the region, its ongoing support for terrorist organizations, and its occupation of Iraq, Syria, Yemen andLebanon.
 They expressed the view that the international community has taken a conciliatory stance in negotiations over Iran’s nuclear program, putting them on the verge of leaving Iran as a nuclear-threshold state and further imperiling the region.

-The issue of the Iranian nuclear program and negotiations between the P5 +1 and Tehran has become controversial in the West, particularly in
+The issue of the Iranian nuclear program and negotiations between the P5 +1 and Tehran has become controversial in the West, particularly in Washington.